jack10303/r-WorldOfNintendo/README.md

 This repo uses [CodeKit](https://incident57.com/codekit/) to manage some SASS things for me (mostly Autoprefixer), but you can use whatever you like!

 ##To Do
-* do the snoo stuff
-* use a sprite sheet instead of saving individual files for nav stuff
+* use a sprite sheet instead of saving individual files for nav stuff (and make Samus start lower)
 * create some `@extend`s for the commonly shared shit?
 * create user flair using the images I already popped out for nav items
 * restrict `announcements` and `giveaways` link flair via [this helpful link](http://www.reddit.com/r/modhelp/comments/1r6q9s/i_dont_understand_link_flair_user_can_edit/cdk7m8o)